SushantDaga/ThePDFCorpus/README.md

 ### CC-PDF pipeline
 ![CC-PDF pipeline](./doc_images/ccpdf-pipeline.png)

+## License
+Aim is to provide this work and dataset in as permissible as possible license.
+Need to figure out the nitty gritty details b/w MIT, Apache-2, Creative Commons, etc licenses.

 [^1] CCpdf: Building a High Quality Corpus for Visually Rich Documents from Web Crawl Data
 ```bibtex